top of page

 Sample Genealogy Research Plan with Records That Could Answer My Question

-Take the suggestions and put them on your research plan.
+Take the suggestions and put them in your research plan.
 Don't create a research log separate from your plans.
 Plan all of the sources that you will search directly into your plan.

 Put the Genealogy Research Plan in Action

-Once you have developed a genealogy plan it's time to research and return and report.
-Every document you search will have a note added to your plan.
+Once you have developed a genealogy plan, it's time to research, return, and report.
+Every document you search will be noted in your plan.

 If your plan is digital, you can also add images, tables, clue webs, timelines, and so much more.
 Eventually, you can turn your plan into a research report.